UC-OSPO-Network/repofinder/README.md

 For any other university, create a configuration file inside the config folder and update the path accordingly.

-Run the main script:
+Run the scraping script:
 ```sh
 python repofinder/main_scraping.py
 ```

-This will execute the following steps:
+It will execute the following steps:
 1. **Repository Finder:** Generates a JSON file with repositories based on a configuration file (~5 mins).
 2. **Database Creation:** Reads the JSON file and creates a database (~1 secs).
 3. **Organization Data Collection:** Gathers organization metadata (~1 hour).